RunzhiZ/CAMDA-2020/README.md

 # CAMDA-2020
-R code for the CAMDA 2020 preoject
+R codes for the CAMDA 2020 project